givtnl/givt-app/integration_test/README.md

 To run a all patrol tests run the following command in the terminal:
 `patrol test --flavor development --dart-define AMPLITUDE_KEY=ceb9aaa139ac6028aa34166d6f57923e --dart-define API_URL_US=dev-backend.givt.app --dart-define API_URL_EU=dev-backend.givtapp.net --dart-define API_URL_AWS_EU=api.development.givtapp.net --dart-define API_URL_AWS_US=api.development.givtapp.net --dart-define STRIPE_PK=pk_test_51NGl2uLM5mQffuXIiPJWhwISjD7y2tkztrobOIkxSBPUe535u3eDNEgA9ygaRSjKVqMrBdIQsowJieg5G0E5oPm100amoOlHZ1 --dart-define STRIPE_MERCHANT_ID=merchant.net.givtapp.ios.test --verbose`

-## IDE configurations
-For vscode and intellij there are also run code configurations that you can use to run all tests or a specific tests.
-You can change the specific test in .vscode/launch.json or .idea/runConfigurations/specific_patrol_test.xml
-Normalspeak: From the dropdown in your IDE (vscode/ android studio) you can select `Patrol run all integration tests` or `Patrol develop specific integration test` to run all tests or a specific test.

 ## How to create a patrol test

 1. In the integration_test folder create a new dart file with the name of the test you want to